Hubbard model for spin-1 Haldane chains

 We now consider the $U=0$ limit of the four-site 1D lattice.
 As in the interacting case, we take $t' \ll t$.
-Figure~\ref{fig:topology-single-particle}a shows the energy bands of the four-site 1D crystal ($N \rightarrow \infty$), which feature a gap at half-filling.
-We find that the low-energy bands possess a Zak phase of $\pi$~\footnote{See the Supplemental Material for the derivation of an effective two-band model from which this result can be obtained analytically.}, known to be a topological marker for 1D insulators with inversion symmetry~\cite{Zak1989}.
+Figure~\ref{fig:topology-single-particle}a shows the energy bands of the four-site 1D crystal ($N \rightarrow \infty$), which feature a gap at half filling.
+We find that the low-energy bands possess a Zak phase of $\pi$ (see the Supplemental Material for the derivation of an effective two-band model from which this result can be obtained analytically), known to be a topological marker for 1D insulators with inversion symmetry~\cite{Zak1989}.
 Expectedly~\cite{Delplace2011}, we also find that chains with finite length host two in-gap states localized at the edges (Fig.~\ref{fig:topology-single-particle}b,c).
-Interestingly, these states have rigorously zero-energy regardless of $N$ (Fig.~\ref{fig:topology-single-particle}b)~\footnote{Note that, for even $N$, $N_A = N_B$ and Sutherland's theorem~\cite{Sutherland1986} does not warrant the presence of zero-energy states.} and are strictly localized at two edge sites (Fig.~\ref{fig:topology-single-particle}c), in contrast, for instance, to the topological edge states of the Su-Schrieffer-Heeger model~\cite{Su1979}.
-We associate the zero-energy states obtained with our model to a symmetry that consists in interchanging the two dangling sites of each edge~\cite{Koshino2014}.
+Interestingly, these in-gap states have rigorously zero energy regardless of $N$ (Fig.~\ref{fig:topology-single-particle}b)~\footnote{Note that for even $N$, $N_A = N_B$ and Sutherland's theorem~\cite{Sutherland1986} does not warrant the presence of zero-energy states.} and are strictly localized at two edge sites (Fig.~\ref{fig:topology-single-particle}c), in contrast, for instance, to the topological edge states of the Su--Schrieffer--Heeger model~\cite{Su1979}.
+The origin of such states in our model can be traced back to the presence of two sublattice-polarized~\cite{Fernandez-Rossier2007,Ortiz2019} zero-energy states in each individual four-site unit cell.

-Finally, we conjecture a topological equivalence between the $U=0$ limit of the four-site 1D lattice at half-filling, shown to describe a topological insulator, and the $U>0$ regime, that realizes the Haldane symmetry-protected topological phase, according to our computations.
+Finally, we conjecture a topological equivalence between the $U=0$ limit of the four-site 1D lattice at half filling, shown to describe a topological insulator, and the $U>0$ regime, that realizes the Haldane symmetry-protected topological phase, according to our numerics.
 Our conjecture is based on two points.
+First, in both cases the GS is unique for PBCs and degenerate for OBCs.
+It must be noted that, for PBCs, the unique $S=0$ GS obtained for $U>0$ is warranted by Lieb's theorem~\cite{Lieb1989} for even $N$, and numerically found via the BLBQ mapping for odd $N$, which does not contradict Lieb's theorem since PBCs in a four-site chain with odd $N$ lead to a nonbipartite lattice.
+We also note that, for OBCs, there is a degeneracy enhancement at $U=0$, given that there are six degenerate configurations to accommodate two electrons in the two zero-energy edge states.
+This \textit{accidental} sixfold degeneracy is lifted for any infinitesimal $U$, leaving a fourfold GS manifold.

-First, in both cases the ground state is unique for periodic boundary conditions and degenerate for open-ended chains.
-Second, Hubbard interactions are not expected to close the $U=0$ gap and therefore it is possible to adiabatically deform the $U=0$ limit into the $U>0$ regime.
+Second, if the Hubbard interactions do not close the gap, it is possible to adiabatically deform the $U=0$ limit into the $U>0$ regime.
+We conjecture that this is the most likely scenario.